 Clio Logo

-Located just a few miles from Milledgeville, Andalusia Farm was the former home of acclaimed American writer, Flannery O'Connor, who lived here from 1951 until 1964 when she died of Lupus.
+Located just a few miles from Milledgeville, Andalusia Farm was the former home of the acclaimed American writer Flannery O'Connor, who lived there from 1951 until she died in 1964 from lupus.
 She is best known for her short stories, for which she earned awards and wide recognition.
-The entire property consists of the farm buildings, the family house, and hundreds of acres of undeveloped property, giving it a natural setting.
+The property comprises the farm buildings, the family house, and hundreds of acres of undeveloped land, providing a natural setting.
 It is at the house, which was built in the 1850s, where O'Connor wrote the majority of her works.

 The main house, Andalusia